Are you ready for a truly indulgent treat? If so, you’re in for a real treat with this decadent Chocolate Bliss Cheesecake.

 - Allow the cheesecake to cool completely before refrigerating it.

-How to use a Water Bath for the Chocolate Cheesecake
+How to use a Water Bath for Cheesecake

 - Wrap the outside of the springform pan with a double layer of aluminum foil making sure it extends all the way to the top.
 This will help keep the water from leaking into the pan while the cheesecake bakes.